 I am a number theorist working on automorphic representations and arithmetic geometry.
-Students at the graduate
+Graduate students

 - Comparisons of trace formulae, both globally and locally

 - Variants of the Hitchin fibration following Ngo

 - Analytic number theory arising out of limits of trace formulae